What is the Warranty of Nilsson Products?

-Pioneered by James Nilsson Ltd, the in line, 2 stage epicyclic, gearbox is more efficient than a worm drive box .
+Pioneered by Nilsson Winches & Engineering, the in line, 2 stage epicyclic, gearbox is more efficient than a worm drive box .
 The winch is easily installed or removed for service in a few minutes.
 If required, a packer above or below deck will adjust the motor protrusion without modification to the winch.

 What maintenance is required?